 Beyond Wade’s pathetic resuscitation of “scientific racism,” the Gould-Morton controversy has a deeper political dimension.
 The absence of mainstream reporting on The Mismeasure of Man’s vindication shows how the popular press privileges “hard” science over the “soft” sciences of historical interpretation.
 Gould himself fought long and hard against this bias, which caricatured paleontologists like him as “stamp collectors.”

 Gould wrote his 1989 book, Wonderful Life: The Burgess Shale and the Nature of History, in large part to counteract the bias toward experimental science.
 The Burgess Shale in British Columbia includes the greatest repository of fossils from the Cambrian explosion, the dawn of multicellular life.
 As Gould’s book notes, scientists working with these fossils radically changed paleontology’s core concepts.
-Contrary to earlier studies, many of the shale’s fossils do not have known ancestors.
+Contrary to earlier studies, many of the shale’s fossils do not have known descendants.
 This means that life was, in crucial ways, more diverse at the outset of the multicellular period than since.
 Current species evolved from only a few “lucky” surviving lineages.

 Because the work involved “mere” description and no experimental work, the new interpretations did not make headlines.
 Gould contrasts this with the other great paleontological development of the late twentieth century, the “Alvarez hypothesis,” which holds that dinosaur extinction resulted from extraterrestrial impact.